 This is a remarkable development.
 Unless all AUCC members have already informed it that they are planning to sign the Model Agreement (which seems highly unlikely), this outright withdrawal increases the pressure on universities to sign the agreement, which is an offer that they can’t refuse.
 If the AUCC thought that it would be in the universities’ best interest to settle with Access Copyright, it should have insistent that Access Copyright would withdraw the Proposed Tariff as part of such settlement, and then let universities decide whether they wish to sign an agreement or operate without a license from Access Copyright.
-Instead, AUCC negotiated a model license that forces universities to choose between a bad agreement and a combination of an even worse Tariff and continued litigation before the Board.
+Instead, AUCC negotiated a model license that forces universities who feel that they still need a license from Access Copyright to choose between a bad agreement and a combination of an even worse Tariff and continued litigation before the Board.

 What’s even worse is that–setting aside the issue of cost–it is not even clear how a university that wishes to continue objecting to the Proposed Tariff could do that, because procedurally, individual universities were not “objectors”, only the AUCC was, and at this point its members have no independent standing in the proceedings.
 And substantively, it might as well be the case that the Board would regard the AUCC’s withdrawal of its objection as binding on its members.
 Unfortunately, the AUCC’s submission does not mention any agreement with Access Copyright that would allow AUCC members to continue to challenge the Proposed Tariff, nor asks the Board to make any order that would guarantee that.
 It would be an error for the Board not to allow remaining objecting universities to continue challenging the Proposed Tariff, or to view the AUCC’s withdrawal of objection as binding on them.
 However, this is a position that Access Copyright might indeed argue, and that if accepted could leave those universities in a very difficult situation.